isabella232/laravel-share-dialog-docs/docs/listeners.md

 slug: /listeners
 ---

-You can also send email notifications to users when they are given access to an entity.
-Sharedo fires an `UserAbilityChanged` event when the user's access gets changed and attaches the `SendUserAbilityChangedNotification` listener to it.
-If you want to send an email notification, then add the following in EventServiceProvider:
+You can also send email notifications to the users when they are given access to an entity.
+Sharedo fires an **UserAbilityChanged** event when a user's access is changed and attaches the **SendUserAbilityChangedNotification** listener to it.
+If you want to send an email notification, make the following changes in EventServiceProvider:

 ```jsx
 use Geekyants\Sharedo\Events\UserAbilityChanged;